Syriac Orthodox Church: Jacobite Syrian Christian Church

-The Jacobite Syrian Christian Church is the maphriante, and it is one of the Saint Thomas Christian churches in India and is an integral part of the Syriac Orthodox Church, with the Syriac Patriarch of Antioch as its supreme head.
-The local head of the church in Malankara (Kerala) is Baselios Joseph I, ordained by Patriarch Ignatius Aphrem II in March 2025.
+The Jacobite Syrian Christian Church, a maphrianate, is one of the Saint Thomas Christian churches in India.
+It is an integral part of the Syriac Orthodox Church, with the patriarch of Antioch serving as its supreme head.
+The local head of the church in Malankara (Kerala) is Baselios Joseph, ordained by Patriarch Ignatius Aphrem II in March 2025.
 The headquarters of the church in India is at Puthencruz, Ernakulam, Kerala in South India.
 Simhasana churches and the Honavar Mission is under the direct control of the patriarch.

-Historically, the St. Thomas Christians were part of the Church of the East, based in Persia which was under the Patriarch of Antioch.
-After the Council of Seleucia-Ctesiphon, which resulted in a schism between the patriarchate and the Church of the East, the faithful in India received both Miaphysite and Nestorian bishops from different time periods until they formally and fully got reunited with Syriac Orthodox Church on 1652.
-Syriac monks like Mar Sabor and Mar Proth arrived at Malankara between the eighth and ninth centuries from Persia.
+Historically, the St. Thomas Christians were part of the Church of the East, based in Persia which was under the patriarch of Antioch.
+After the Council of Seleucia-Ctesiphon, which formalized the schism between the Church of the East and the Syriac Orthodox Church, the faithful in India received both Miaphysite and Nestorian bishops from different time periods until they formally came into full communion with Syriac Orthodox Church on 1652.
+Syriac bishops like Mar Sabor and Mar Proth arrived at Malankara between the eighth and ninth centuries from Persia.
 They established churches in Quilon, Kadamattom, Kayamkulam, Udayamperoor, and Akaparambu.